supun-priyashan/panthera-hotel-management-system/README.md

 ## How to get started
 ### Prerequisites

-1.NodeJS latest LTS version installed
+1. NodeJS latest LTS version installed

-2.MongoDB database
+2. MongoDB database

 ### Procedure of running the project

-1.Clone the repository
+1. Clone the repository

-2.Create a file named .env
+2. Create a file named .env

-3.Declare a key named 'MONGODB_URI' and add your MongoDB database link as the value
+3. Declare a key named 'MONGODB_URI' and add your MongoDB database link as the value

-4.Open the root directory in command prompt and run the command 'npm start'
+4. Open the root directory in command prompt and run the command 'npm start'

-5.Open the client directory in separate command prompt/powershell window and run the command 'npm start'
+5. Open the client directory in separate command prompt/powershell window and run the command 'npm start'

-6.Go to the directory named website and run the command 'npm start'
+6. Go to the directory named website and run the command 'npm start'